genoassist/genoassist/README.md

 If you are missing packages, run `go mod vendor` to collect the necessary packages

-## 3. GenoMagic usage
+## 3. GenoAssist usage

-GenoMagic only requires a YAML file that contains the configuration it should use to run its processes.
+GenoAssist only requires a YAML file that contains the configuration it should use to run its processes.
 A template can be found in this repository.
 For convenience, here's an example specification:

 ```yaml